Estimated reading time: 8 minutes

 First off, I would like to thank you for taking the time to read my blog.
-I would like to thank God for giving me this opportunity to have the access to write and express my thoughts and allowing me to share them openly with you.
-Lastly I would like to thank my family and friends for the much needed support and for being the realest critics in my life.
+Second, I would like to thank God for giving me this opportunity to have the access to express my thoughts — allowing me to share them openly and freely with you.
+Lastly, I would like to thank my family and friends for the much needed support and for being the realest critics in my life.
 Thank you.

-In all seriousness, I truly mean the above statement.
-Aside from that, I wanted to write it in an acceptance speech format to breakdown what the f are acceptance speeches.
+In all seriousness, the introduction written in an acceptance speech format is to breakdown just what the f**k are acceptance speeches.

 For the most part, acceptance speeches are only expressed during opulent occasions like award ceremonies or other prize banquets.
 And I’m not devaluing the need for these speeches and their ceremonies.
-However, what I’ve realized and reflected on is that I only hear them in response to a high award or honor in a grand setting e.g., the Golden Globes.
+However, what I’ve realized and reflected on is that I only hear them in response to an award or honor in a grand setting i.e., the Golden Globes.

 Lastly, I’m gifted and blessed everyday for accepting a life where my hands are open and not fisted shut.
 And because of that openness, I’m gifted to be a part of this cyclical lifestyle of experiencing new people and opportunities with all of its positive, negative and neutral potential— all for the benefit of my own personal growth.

-So, if you want to learn how to become your own acceptance speech, here are three steps that I've learned to help you start boldly accepting yourself and claiming your own acceptance speech for your everyday life.
+So, if you want to learn how to become your own acceptance speech, here are three steps that I've learned to help you start boldly accepting yourself and claiming your own life as an everyday acceptance speech.

-Take the time to search and divide yourself into micro pieces by starting out with your emotions and how you respond to certain situations.
-For example, I enjoy being socially active by listening to people’s life journeys.
-But at the same time, I always want to go into my awkward turtle shell whenever I go to a new social event and need to network with new people.
-It is super frustrating because this conflict is so unreal.
+Take the time to deep dive and divide yourself into micro pieces.
+Start out with your emotions and how you respond to certain situations.
+For example, I enjoy being socially active by listening to personal stories.
+But at the same time, I always want to go into my awkward turtle shell whenever I go to a new social event or have to network with people.
+It is super frustrating, because this conflict seems to make no sense.

 It’s like having bad Nutella.
 It’s implausible.

 Yet, it is.
 And it’s me and then some.
-But if I didn’t take the time to realize that these are pieces of myself, I wouldn’t understand why I feel this conflict every time I’m presented with a new social event or even when I’m just going out with a new friend.
+But if I didn’t take the time to realize that these are pieces of myself, I wouldn’t understand why I feel this conflict.

-By breaking it up into these micro emotions, I’m disallowing these conflicts and frustrations to have power over my responses and actions.
+By breaking up this instances into something micro-manageable, I’m disallowing these conflicts and frustrations to have power over my responses and actions.

-Once you understand all the individual pieces and you put it altogether, it is easy for you to understand how you respond to the world around you.
+Once you understand all the individual pieces, it's time to put it all together— finally understanding how you respond to the world around you.

 #3 Express Yourself